 Coast Guard, DHS.

-The Coast Guard has issued a temporary deviation from the operating schedule that governs the Amtrak Portal Bridge across the Hackensack River, mile 5.0, at Little Snake Hill, New Jersey.
-This temporary deviation is necessary to allow the bridge to remain in the closed-to-navigation position to facilitate the replacement of miter rails and timbers of the bridge.
+The Coast Guard is issuing a temporary deviation from the operating schedule that governs the Amtrak Portal Bridge across the Hackensack River, mile 5.0, at Little Snake Hill, New Jersey.
+This deviation will test a change to the drawbridge operation schedule to determine whether a permanent change to the schedule is needed.
+The Coast Guard is seeking comments from the public about the impact to both train and vessel traffic generated by this change.

 Start Further Info